Genez-io/genezio-documentation/docs/features/deployment-environments.md

 The subdomain format for accessing the frontend depends on the environment name.
 This enables you to have a different frontend subdomain for each of your environments.
 You can easily test your project end-to-end on the same infrastructure before merging into production.

-If the `stage` flag is specified the genezio subdomain format will be:
+If the `stage` flag is specified the DeployApps subdomain format will be:

 `https://<subdomain + stage_name>.app.genez.io`

-If the stage flag is not specified the genezio subdomain format will be:
+If the stage flag is not specified the DeployApps subdomain format will be:

 `https://<subdomain>.app.genez.io`